simozhou/supreme-fishstick/README.md

 - style the tracks section (maybe different font?
 I find it pretty hard to read currently.
 Alternatively the text could be shorter)

 Cosmetic upgrades
-- create a hover effect for the speakers to make the page feel more interactive
+- create a hover effect for the speakers to make the page feel more interactive (gradient circle swooping around the border could be cool)
 - would be cool if we could indicate which speaker belongs to which track, e. g. by coloring the horizontal bar or something like that
+- position popovers always at the bottom (seems like its not working on big screens)